sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

 - **Mitigation**:

     - **Cross-Validation**: Advanced cross-validation techniques will be used to ensure the model generalizes well to unseen datasets.
-    - **Continuous Monitoring**: The model will be regularly updated with new data, and its performance will be monitored in real time to adjust for any deviations in predictions.
+    - **Continuous Monitoring**: The model will be regularly updated with new data, and its performance will be monitored in real-time to adjust for any deviations in predictions.
     - **Scalability**: The model architecture will be designed with scalability in mind, ensuring it can handle larger volumes of data and be deployed in multiple hospitals if required.
 - **Non-Mitigable Risks**:
     Despite continuous updates, the model may not fully capture the clinical complexity or sudden shifts in disease patterns, such as the emergence of new COVID-19 variants.
 Predictive models inherently have limitations, and 100% accuracy cannot be guaranteed.